EWaterman/EWaterman.github.io/_posts/Ch2/0002-08-01-breaking-scenes-down.md

 Each step has its own explicit purpose and by following them, I can create a solid, in depth script of each scene.

-As I rearrange and rewrite scenes, I frequently jump back and forth between these three steps so don’t feel like you have to complete each one fully before moving forward.
+As I rearrange and rewrite scenes, I frequently jump back and forth between these three steps, so don’t feel like you have to complete each one fully before moving forward.

 <br>